QubitPi/hashistack/docs/docs/elk/index.md

 :::

-**Assuming ELK is a _non-frequently deployed_ tech asset, [hashicorp-aws] makes it a semi-automated deployment**.
+**Assuming ELK is a _non-frequently deployed_ tech asset, [hashistack] makes it a semi-automated deployment**.

 :::caution

-[hashicorp-aws] deploys ELK as a [t2.large](https://aws.amazon.com/ec2/instance-types/t2/) instance.
+[hashistack] deploys ELK as a [t2.large](https://aws.amazon.com/ec2/instance-types/t2/) instance.
 This is because all Elasticsearch, Kibana, and Logstash are contained in it, which can cause [performance issue](https://stackoverflow.com/a/50022217) in small instance. _t2.large_, by experiment, is the smallest size that supports smooth runtime.
 For that, **please be aware AWS credit charges shall incur afterward**

 :::

-hashicorp-aws deploys ELK in the following way:
+hashistack deploys ELK in the following way:

 - Deploys all components of ELK in **HTTP** mode
 - Deploys a reverse proxy Nginx in front of the ELK in the same EC2 to redirect all HTTPS request to ELK's